Grenoble: Post-war

-In 1955, future physics Nobel prize laureate Louis Néel created the Grenoble Center for Nuclear Studies (CENG), resulting in the birth of the Grenoble model, a combination of research and industry.
+In 1955, future physics Nobel Prize laureate Louis Néel created the Grenoble Center for Nuclear Studies (CENG), resulting in the birth of the Grenoble model, a combination of research and industry.
 The first stone was laid in December 1956.

-In 1968 Grenoble hosted the X Olympic Winter Games.
-This event helped modernize the city with the development of infrastructure such as an airport, motorways, a new town hall, and a new train station.
+In 1968, Grenoble hosted the X Olympic Winter Games.
+This event helped modernize the city with the development of infrastructure such as an airport, motorways, the new Hôtel de Ville (town hall), and a new train station.
 It also helped the development of ski resorts like Chamrousse, Les Deux Alpes, and Villard-de-Lans.

+Since 2017, anarchist movements have been behind a wave of arson attacks in Grenoble.
+During the last week of August 2023, a police operation was carried out in the Saint-Bruno district of Grenoble, after the city experienced a new series of gangland killings during the summer.
+Numerous recurring security problems were observed in the immediate vicinity of Place Saint-Bruno and Cours Berriat, particularly related to drug trafficking and arms trafficking.

 Geography

 Grenoble is surrounded by mountains.
 To the north lies the Chartreuse, to the south and west the Vercors, and to the east the Belledonne range.
 Grenoble is regarded as the capital of the French Alps.
 It is the centre of the Grenoble urban unit (agglomeration).

 Except for a few dozen houses on the slopes of the Bastille hill of Chartreuse, Grenoble is exclusively built on the alluvial plain of the rivers Isère and Drac at an altitude of 214 m.
 As a result, the city itself is extremely flat.
 Mountain sports are an important tourist attraction in summer and winter.
 Twenty large and small ski resorts surround the city, the nearest being Le Sappey-en-Chartreuse, which is about 15 minutes away by car.

 Historically, Grenoble and the surrounding areas were heavy industry and mining sites.
 Abandoned mills and factories can be found in small towns and villages, and a few have been converted to tourist attractions, such as the coal mine at La Mure.